scott-anderson-wc/cs210pub/about.md

 ## Intended Audience

 This course is intended for beginning CS and MAS majors.
-Its prerequisites are CS 111, CS 115 or an equivalent "CS 1" course that introduces programming (variables, conditionals, functions, objects and so on).
+Its prerequisites are CS 111 or an equivalent "CS 1" course that introduces programming (variables, conditionals, functions, objects and so on).
 Knowledge of JavaScript is not required.